carnalito80/bgnews/src/markdown/post-25.md

 <blockquote> The city of R-ACEDONIA is like many others.
 Beautiful rivers and nature surround this growing industrial hub.
 The citizens are happy to see that investment in their area has led to growth.
 But with growth has come challenges.
 Citizens are concerned about the carbon footprint and environmental impact of the industrial sector; the energy bills are skyrocketing throughout the whole area.
 The government is demanding local action to help meet the national climate targets.
 Together people from all over the city band together to work out how to reduce their CO2 emissions while still thriving as an industrial hub.
 </blockquote>

-This is the premise of new emission-fighting board game Heatopoly.
+This is the premise of new emission-fighting board game HEATopoly.
 The brainchild of <a target="_blank" href="https://r-aces.eu/">R-ACES</a>, an EU-funded project that is researching how to help turn industrial parks into eco-regions by reducing their CO2 emissions by at least 10%.
 The aim of the citizens of R-ACEDONIA mirrors that of R-ACES(though you might have guessed by the similarity in names!).
 Both the game and project have three tasks to meet this target : exchanging surplus energy, using renewables, and creating a smart management system for clusters of companies.

 Speaking to the main designer of Heatopoly, *Lotte van der Velde*, she simplifies the core process that will reduce CO2 emissions both in R-ACEDONIA and real life: “building pipelines in between the different companies so that residual heat can be transported from one company to the other”.
 One of the main issues according to van der Velde was that “not all industrial partners are aware of what energy cooperation is,” therefore creating an opportunity for education and thus **Heatopoly** was born.